mrijken/check-config/docs/checkers.md

 ### Combinations

-These extra checks can also be combined in one definition:
+These options can of course be combined in one definition:

 ```toml
 [[file_present]]